Dodie Bellamy: Works

-Bellamy published her first novel, The Letters of Mina Harker, in 1998 and follows minor character from Bram Stoker's Dracula and fictionalizes her as a woman living in 1980s San Francisco.
+Bellamy published her first novel, The Letters of Mina Harker, in 1998, which follows a character from Bram Stoker's Dracula and fictionalizes her as a woman living in 1980s San Francisco.
 The book was re-published in 2021 by Semiotext(e).
 She published a memoir made up of blog entries, called The Buddhist, in 2011 which follows a similar format as Dennis Cooper's The Sluts.
 Bellamy's book features a self-destructive affair with a third-rate self-help guru.
 The TV Sutras, was a 2014 memoir that draws heavily from her own experience in the cult Eckankar.

 Bellamy's memoir and essay collections include Pink Steam (2004), Academonia (2006), and When the Sick Rule the World (2015).

 The writer's poetry collections include Cunt-Ups (2001), a feminist reworking of the cut-up technique practiced by William S. Burroughs and Brion Gysin, which received the Firecracker Award for Innovative Poetry, and Cunt Norton (2013).

 Barf Manifesto (2008), was influence by the writer's intimate and working relationship with Eileen Myles.

 A collection of new essays, Bellamy Is on Our Mind, was published in 2020 by Wattis ICA/Semiotext(e).

 Bellamy has stated that she draws inspiration from Conceptual art and writing practices, including cut-ups and generated texts.

 Bellamy has also directed the San Francisco literary non-profit and writing lab, Small Press Traffic.
 She has taught creative writing at the San Francisco Art Institute, Mills College, University of California, Santa Cruz, University of San Francisco, Naropa University, Antioch University Los Angeles, San Francisco State University, California College of the Arts, and the California Institute of the Arts.